Understanding Power of Attorney for Property Sales

 Specifically, it allows you to negotiate and finalize real estate transactions, sign contracts, and manage all necessary documentation for selling the house.
 With power of attorney, you can handle financial matters such as setting asking prices, accepting offers, and dealing with escrow accounts.

 It’s crucial to ensure that the power of attorney document is comprehensive and explicitly authorizes these actions to avoid legal complications during the sale process.
-Additionally, having power of attorney means you are responsible for communicating with real estate agents and potential buyers while ensuring compliance with Maryland’s real estate laws.
+Additionally, having power of attorney means you are responsible for communicating with realtors and potential buyers while ensuring compliance with Maryland’s real estate laws.

 In summary, holding power of attorney in Baltimore gives you the authority to efficiently and legally manage every aspect of selling your parents’ house.